jwilliamsresearch/jwilliamsresearch/README.md

 I am a PhD Student interested in developing software and technologies for representing place.
 My research interests are in Geographic Information Science, Platial Information, and Information Visualisation.

-- 🔭 I’m currently working on forming the Leisure Walking Systems Working Group as part of the Horizon Impact Grant.
+- 🔭 I’m currently working on investigating the formation of a Leisure Walking Systems Working Group as part of the Horizon Impact Grant.
 - 🌱 I’m currently learning about workshop and working group organisation, in addition to further enhancing my skills in platial-based analysis.

 ## Technologies: